 - Obsession with technology

 Competition for the attention of the millennials is fierce and the outdoor industries are failing.
-Statistics are now showing that millennials have much less interest in the outdoors, particularly hunting, fishing and camping, than prior generations.
+Statistics are now showing that millennials have much less interest in the outdoors, particularly hunting, fishing, and camping, than prior generations.
 Millennial participation in these three activities is significantly lower than that of their parents.

-This Spells Trouble
+This Spells Trouble for the outdoors

 This spells trouble for the outdoor industries and not just in terms of selling stuff.
 As outdoor participation declines, so do the monies generated to keep improving our outdoor resources.
-Resources get allocated to where interest lies.
+Resources get allocated to where the interest lies.
 We run the risk of losing the environmental gains achieved in the last several decades.

 So What Do We Do?